frame-lang/frame-docs/index.rst

 What is Frame?
 --------------
-Frame is a Domain Specific Language (DSL) language for both designing and programming state machines (technically Turning Machines).
+Frame is a Domain Specific Language (DSL) language for both designing and programming automata.
 Using the open source **Framepiler** tool, Frame programs are transpiled to other languages as well as into UML documentation.
-Currently Frame supports Python as its only target language and Statechart visual notation for documentation.
+Currently Frame supports Python as its only target programming language and Statechart visual notation for documentation.

 In the future Frame will expand its target language set beyond Python to include JavaScript, Java, C#, C++, Golang and Rust.
 Other languages